 So, what do you think?
 Do you prefer one shot over the other?

 It’s been a while since I’ve done a cover reveal, hasn’t it?
 Almost a month now.
 I’m not sure why that is–it certainly isn’t for lack of nice covers being created.

 Regardless, I’m glad to be taking part in today’s reveal.
 And let me tell you, what a cover to be revealing!
 The cover for Somebody to Love, by Aurelia Fray, certainly lives up to the mood put across by the novel’s summary.
 It’s fun, it’s cheerful, and it makes me want to get my hands on a copy of the book as soon as possible so that I can bury my nose in it.

 Are you ready to check it out?

 Continue reading “Cover reveal: Somebody to Love, by Aurelia Fray”

 I love regularly reading tips and advice articles in certain subjects — particularly writing and publishing.
 I don’t always need the information right then, but I know that it’ll eventually come in handy.
 Or at least, I hope it will.

 I know there are a lot of other people out there who feel the same way I do, but sometimes it can be difficult to find every useful advice article that’s out there.
 So I thought I’d bring you a few.
 Here are the tips and advice articles that jumped out at me the most over the past week.

-Before I get too far into November, though, let’s take a look back at October.
+Before I jump into February, though, I suppose we’d better take a look back at January.